 Every bite of juicy marinated chicken, fresh veggies, and creamy Tzatziki over tastes incredible, and the farro ties everything together to make it a hearty meal you’ll want to make on repeat.

-This is the perfect recipe for those days where you crave something filling and healthy at the same time but don’t want it to include lettuce?
-I have days like that, all the time!
+This is the perfect recipe for those days where you crave something filling and healthy at the same time but don’t want it to include lettuce.

 Now if you’ve never cooked with farro, don’t worry.
 It’s a lot like cooking rice and resembles barley when cooked.
 Its nutty flavor also makes it a healthy and delicious alternative to regular rice in soups, stews, and salads.

-Good question!
-Farro is a healthy whole grain that looks similar to barley but has a nutty taste and chewy texture of its own.
-It’s one of the oldest cultivated grains in the world, and it’s high protein and fiber content make it a prime choice for whole grains.
+Farro is a whole grain that looks similar to barley but has a nutty taste and chewy texture.
+It’s one of the oldest cultivated grains in the world, and the high protein and fiber content make it a prime choice for whole grains.

 How to Cook Farro